 As a mental health therapist, Kalisha works from a wellness model and her person-centered approach is to support clients and families in their journey to achieve their desired goals as it relates to their physical and emotional well-being.
 Kalisha is passionate about helping client’s and families cope with a variety of personal growth needs, including difficulties in their relationships, school issues, adjusting to life stressors, trauma, and grief/loss.

 Tiffany Hohwieler-Evans, LIMHP

-Tiffany’s background is working with children ages 3 to 15 in both outpatient and school settings.
-She has a passion for elementary-age kids and loves to use play and art-therapy techniques whenever possible.
+Tiffany’s background is working with children ages 3 to 19 in both outpatient and school settings.
+She has a pa ssion for children and loves to use play and art-therapy techniques whenever possible.
 Tiffany believes that the key to a child’s success is teaching parenting skills and having families involved in therapy whenever possible.
 Her strong background working with abused and neglected children provides Tiffany with a framework to use when treating difficult cases involving children and families in the community.

 Emily Jarman, LMHP, LISW